 Dr Ferdous says, 'You get the opportunities to excel in the professions that are reflected through the different majors.
 It's tailored towards recognition and accreditation so there are prescribed standards of performance.'

 The Bachelor of Commerce also offers graduates a pathway to be recognised by professional organisations such as: Certified Practising Accountants (CPA), Australian Human Resources Institute (AHRI) and Australian Marketing Institute (AMI).

 Dr Ferdous uses the example of some popular commerce majors: 'If someone undertakes a Bachelor of Commerce majoring in human resource management they would get professional accreditation the Australian Human Resource Institute (AHRI).
 If they undertake a major in marketing they would get professional accreditation from the Australian Marketing Institute (AMI).'

-The Bachelor of Commerce offers majors in accounting, economics, finance, financial planning, food and agribusiness, human resource management, marketing, management and management information systems.
+The Bachelor of Commerce requires strong problem solving and analytical skills and provides graduates with specialised knowledge in key organisational functions of business.
+It offers majors in accounting, economics, finance, financial planning, food and agribusiness, human resource management, marketing, management and management information systems.
 'There is always a market and need for these professions,' Dr Ferdous says.

 And what is the Bachelor of Business?

 Dr Ferdous explains that the Bachelor of Business steps in to fill some of the newer needs in the market.
 'There are a substantial number of areas in business outside of the mainstream commerce majors that still require greater understanding and skill development.
 The Bachelor of Business offers a suite of unique majors to meet these emerging needs.'